 Add multiple Ad extensions

 Ad extensions have a significant role to play in boosting your ad performance.
-It is not enough by adding headings and descriptions and launching your campaigns.
+It is not enough by adding headings and descriptions and launch your campaigns.

-Your PPC campaign has a lot to gain from ad extensions such like giving your audience more specific information about your brand.
+Your PPC campaign has a lot to gain from ad extensions such as giving your audience more specific information about your brand.

-It is basically adding other relevant information about your brand that may improve user experience such ads specific site links, structured snippets, callouts and reviews extensions
+It is basically adding other relevant information about your brand that may improve user experience such as specific site links, structured snippets, callouts and reviews extensions

 Here are the most valuable extensions you should consider using.

 - Sitelinks Extensions: These are some of your websites links your target audience might find useful that direct to specific landing pages.

 - Callout Extensions: These are used to build trust with your target audience by including entries like “Fast delivery” or “100% customer satisfaction” and many others.

 - Structured Snippets: These are used to provide more information about your offers or brand and are based on specific categories of your website that you want to direct your audience to visit.